-- Expansion and renovation of the 3 District stations to meet current District needs, including equipment storage and access and possibly seismic upgrades to existing facilities; - Construction of 5 underground cisterns for in-district water storage throughout the District in areas where hydrants or drafting sources are impracticable or absent to aid in fire suppression and prevention; - · Construction of a training facility for volunteer drilling and training; and - · Acquisition of emergency response and other firefighting equipment.
+- Expansion and renovation of the 3 District stations to meet current District needs, including equipment storage and access and possibly seismic upgrades to existing facilities; - Construction of 5 underground cisterns for in-district water storage throughout the District in areas where hydrants or drafting sources are impracticable or absent to aid in fire suppression. - Construction of a training facility for volunteer drilling and training; and - Acquisition of emergency response and other firefighting equipment.

 Bonds would mature in 21 years or less from the date of issuance and may be issued in one or more series.
-The average annual tax rate is estimated to be \$.65 per \$1,000.00 of taxable assessed value.
+The average annual tax timated to be \$.65 per \$1,000.00 of taxab value.
 Actual rates may vary based upon interest rates incurred and changes in taxable assessed value.
-The estimated tax cost for the measure is an estimate only, based on the best information available from the county assessor at the time of the estimate.
+The estimated tax cost for the measure is an estimate only, based on the best information available from the county assessor at the time of the estimate to pay less than \$32 per month.